 A message from the Program Director

-The Health Quest Surgery Residency Program offers exposure to a variety of surgical services and procedures to prepare graduates to excel in a variety of fields.
-Our program offers a robust service line of pioneering advanced procedures and quality care, including:
+The Health Quest General Surgery Residency Program offers exposure to a variety of surgical services and procedures to prepare graduates to excel in varied fields.
+Our program offers pioneering advanced procedures and quality care, including the following:

 - Modern bariatric care

 - Comprehensive surgical oncology services with dedicated surgeon-led teams in breast, gastrointestinal, liver/pancreas, thoracic, head/neck, melanoma and gynecologic oncology

 - High-volume hepatobiliary and pancreatic services that emphasize minimally invasive liver surgery

 - Hyperthermic intraperitoneal chemotherapy (HIPEC), hyperthermic intrathroacic chemotherapy (HITEC) and isolated limb infusion (ILI), one of the few hospitals to offer these services